tan-may16/Motion-Planning/README.md

 Implementaton of Generic Symbolic Planner that gets an environment object as an input and outputs a sequence of actions to go from the start to the goal.

 @author: Tanmay Chinchanikar.

 All the planner codes were written as part of Planning and decision making course from scratch.
-Please refer to academic Integrity policy before using these codes.
+Please refer to academic Integrity policy of CMU before using/referring these codes.